Your Guide to Online Retaling on Black Friday and Cyber Monday

 Highest Conversion Rates of the Year

-Both Black Friday and Cyber Monday draw an audience of people looking to buy.
+Black Friday and Cyber Monday draw an audience of people looking to buy.
 These dates have historically higher levels of conversions than other days.
-Cyber Monday edges out Black Friday with an overall 5.83% conversion rate across retail sites.
+Cyber Monday edges out Black Friday with a 5.83% conversion rate across retail sites.

 And Kirk Williams (@KECreate) emphasizes, “Raise budget for those days.”